-Aging and Disability Resource Center of Broward County, Florida
+Aging & Disability Resource Center of Broward County

-The vast majority of Florida seniors will never need a Silver Alert, but for those few who do, the program can save their lives.
+never need this plan, for those few who do, the program can save their lives.

 Purpose of Silver Alert

 The Silver Alert Program helps prevent tragedy among one of Florida's largest potentially vulnerable

 groups—Seniors experiencing an irreversible decline in memory and other mental faculties.

 People with Alzheimer's Disease or a related disorder are extremely vulnerable when they are on their own.
 They can

 easily become confused and disoriented, even in familiar surroundings.
 If they are driving a car, they may end up many miles from their